dulimarta/spherical-easel/docs/design/index.md

 Each of these classes extends the <span class="class">Nodule</span> class and this gives them access to the following abstract methods:

-- <span class="method">addToLayers(layers)</span>: This method places all of the appropriate graphical objects into the appropriate layers so that the display is rendered appropriately.
+- <span class="method">addToLayers(layers:Two.Group[])</span>: This method places all of the graphical objects of this object into the appropriate layers so that the display is rendered appropriately.
 For example, a point on the back of the sphere is not drawn on top of a circle that is on the front of the sphere.
-- <span class="method">removeFromLayers()</span>: This reverses the operation of <span class="method">addToLayers</span>.
+- <span class="method">removeFromLayers()</span>: This reverses the operation of <span class="method">addToLayers()</span>.
-- <span class="method">adjustSizeForZoom(factor: number)</span>: This method is called every time the Zoom Magnification Factor is changed ([See Coordinates for details.](/design/#coordinates)) and allows us to set the display size of points and linewidth of one-dimensional objects so that more detailed views are possible.
+- <span class="method">adjustSizeForZoom(factor: number)</span>: This method is called every time the Zoom Magnification Factor is changed ([See Zooming And Panning for details.](/design/#zooming-and-panning)) and allows us to set the display size of points and linewidth of one-dimensional objects so that more detailed views are possible.
 That is, zooming the view doesn't result in a very large point that obscures other details.
 - <span class="method">normalDisplay()</span>: This is the display style that is shown when an object is not selected or highlighted.
 - <span class="method">glowingDisplay()</span>: This is the display style that is shown when an object is selected or highlighted.
 To make an object glow, a second identically-located object is displayed under the original object, but with a slightly larger size or width colored differently.
 - <span class="method">stylize(flag: DisplayStyle)</span>: The <span class="class">Nodule</span> objects are used in multiple ways indicate by the <span class="variable">DisplayStyle</span> flag.
 This flag is an [enum](https://www.typescriptlang.org/docs/handbook/enums.html) that can have the following values: